msadat50/CircuitPython/README.md

 Then post an image here.   [here's a quick tutorial for all markdown code, like making links](https://www.markdownguide.org/basic-syntax/)

 ### Reflection
-Doing this was easy the only promble was that I had the code written but when I was trying to uploaded it wasn't working like the light was changing, but one of my classmate help me out.
+Doing this was easy.
+The only promble was that I had the code written but when I was trying to uploaded it wasn't working like the light was changing, but one of my classmate help me out.
 The promble was that I had to uploade something in my folder first after doing that it worked.